Dana-Farber Cancer Institute

 Nikhil Wagle, M.D..

-Wagle leads a translational research program in the field of breast cancer genomics and precision (or “personalized”) cancer medicine.
-The major goals of his work are to better understand the biology of metastatic breast cancer and to develop new ways to overcome or prevent drug resistance in patients with advanced breast cancer.
-Wagle’s research also focuses on developing approaches for cancer precision medicine, including technology for clinical sequencing as well as novel approaches for the analysis and interpretation of genomic information for use by clinicians and patients.
-He also works on understanding mechanisms of extraordinary responses to cancer therapies by studying so-called exceptional responders—patients with exquisite sensitivity or unexpected durable responses to targeted agents.
-Ultimately, through all of these approaches his research aims to identify characteristics of tumors that might improve clinical decision-making for patients with advanced cancer.
+Wagle leads a translational research program in cancer genomics and cancer precision medicine, with a particular focus on metastatic breast cancer.
+The major goals of his work are to better understand the biology of cancer and to develop new ways to overcome or prevent drug resistance in patients with advanced cancer.
+Ultimately, his research aims to develop new therapeutic strategies and to identify characteristics of tumors that might improve clinical decision-making for patients.